-U.S. Census Bureau
+U.S. Census Bureau American Community Survey

 Data on population composition were downloaded from the U.S. Census Bureau Fact Finder website (https://data.census.gov/cedsci/).
-All census population estimates reported in the community profiles were derived from the 5-year American Community Survey data (2014-2018).
+All census population estimates reported in the community profiles were derived from the 5-year American Community Survey data (2018-2022).
 Data were downloaded for all 169 individual cities and towns.
-In addition, the zip code data were downloaded and aggregated for 12 neighborhoods within the city of Bridgeport, Hartford, New Haven, and Stamford.
+In addition, the census tract data were downloaded and aggregated for 12 neighborhoods within the city of Bridgeport, Hartford, New Haven, and Stamford.
 Each selected town was split into three geographic subareas.